 - Occasionally breaks or develops arthritis in the joint it makes with the triquetrum.

-Also of note are the two bones of the forearm:
+Also of note are the 2 bones of the forearm:

 - Sits under the thumb-side of the wrist.

 - Sits under the little-finger side of the wrist.

 - The root cause of ulnar-sided wrist pain.

 A healthy interaction between all of these bones is critical to preventing ulnar-sided wrist pain.